-Recently I’ve arranged to take visitors to local beaches in the knowledge that they will be impressed with the variety of finds.
-If visitors are on a tight schedule, it saves time when you are personally shown where and how to get to a good beach.
-Typically my visitors have rented a car and include a beachcombing trip on their itinerary, or they are on a tour and fit in a visit to Bray before or after the tour.
-We also sometimes visit the beaches in Skerries, just a half hour from the Dublin Airport.
+In the past, I’ve arranged to take visitors to local beaches in the knowledge that they will be impressed with the variety of finds.
+For visitors on a tight schedule, it saved time when you are personally shown where and how to get to a good beach.
+Typically my visitors rented a car and included a beachcombing trip on their itinerary, or they were on a tour and fit in a visit to Bray before or after the tour.
+We also sometimes visited the beaches in Skerries, just a half hour from the Dublin Airport.

 I like to think I’m an Ambassador for Ireland and send visitors back to their own countries with good memories of the beaches—not just of the rain!

 Unfortunately, Bray beach has been sealed off for health and safety reasons due to people digging into the landfill cliffs, resulting in a dangerous overhang.
 The beach is no longer accessible and the beach has been cleared so there is no more beachcombing in Bray.